 The choice of vessel speed is mainly affected by the technical specifications of the vessel deployed (i.e. the design speed), bunker fuel prices, environmental considerations (e.g. reduction of CO2 through slow steaming), and the capacity situation in the market (i.e. slow steaming can absorb some of the vessel overcapacity in the market).
 Since 2008, slow steaming and super slow steaming have gradually become common in the container shipping market.

 The number and order of port calls, the total two-way sailing distance, and the vessel speed are the main determinants of the total vessel roundtrip time.
 The theoretical roundtrip time will not always be achieved in practice due to delays along the route and in ports giving rise to schedule reliability problems.
 Low schedule integrity can have many causes ranging from weather conditions, delays in port access (pilotage, towage, locks, tides) to port terminal congestion, or even security considerations.
-A shipping line can insert time buffers in the liner service to cope with the chance of delays, which reduces schedule unreliability but increase the vessel roundtrip time.
+To cope with the chance of delays, a shipping line can insert time buffers in the liner service, which reduces schedule unreliability but increase the vessel roundtrip time.

 When it comes to service frequency, carriers typically aim for a weekly service.
 The service frequency and the total vessel roundtrip time determine the number of vessels required for the liner service.
 Carriers have to secure enough vessels to guarantee the desired frequency.
 Given the number of vessels needed and the anticipated cargo volume for the liner service, the shipping line can then decide on the optimal vessel size and fleet mix.
-As vessel size economies are more significant on longer distances, the biggest vessels are typically deployed on long and cargo-intensive routes.
+As vessel size economies are more significant over longer distances, the biggest vessels are typically deployed on long and cargo-intensive routes.

 Decisions on all of the above key design variables will lead to a specific slot capacity offered by the new liner service.
 It should be in line with the actual demand to maximize average vessel utilization (given expected traffic imbalances, cargo dispersion patterns, and cargo seasonality and volatility).